kinghos/UniNotes/Part IA/Digital Electronics/Lecture 5.md

 Two types: ripple and synchronous counters.
 Ripple counters should be avoided.

 #### Ripple counters
-Ripple counters are made by cascading together negative edge trig
+Ripple counters are made by cascading together negative edge triggered T-type FFs in toggle mode.
+FFs are not clocked using the same clock, so they are not synchronous.
+Therefore outputs do not change at the same time, and propagation delay builds up.

+![[Pasted image 20251020114556.png]]Each subsequent counter output has half the frequency.
+This is why counters are often known as dividers.